Result Filters

 Note that regular expressions require escaping a number of characters

-We explicitly specify the [% query %] - variable that contains the query as the comparison string, select Case sensitive for case-sensitive substring search:
+As a string for comparison, we explicitly specify [% query %] - the variable that contains the query, and select Case sensitive to search for the substring considering the character case: